ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Service Provider/HOWTO Install and Configure a SimpleSAMLphp SP v1.x on Debian Linux 9 (Stretch).md

      }
      ```

-11. Now you are able to reach your Shibboleth SP Metadata on:
+10. Now you are able to reach your Shibboleth SP Metadata on:

    * `https://sp.example.org/simplesaml/module.php/saml/sp/metadata.php/default-sp`

-   (change ```sp.example.org``` to you SP full qualified domain name)
+   (change `sp.example.org` to you SP full qualified domain name)

-12. Register you SP on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
+11. Register you SP on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
    * Go to `https://registry.idem.garr.it/` and follow "**Insert a New Service Provider into the IDEM Test Federation**"

 ### Configure an example federated resouce "secure"

-1. Create the "`secure`" application into the DocumentRoot:
+1. Create the `secure` application into the DocumentRoot:
    * `mkdir /var/www/html/secure`

    * `vim /var/www/html/secure/index.php`